Shein: Investigations by France

 In November 2023, the French Ministry of Economics and Finance initiated an investigation into Shein to assess its compliance with international guidelines and French laws after the Socialist Party accused the company of not respecting human rights, the environment, and consumer interest.
 Shein said it would cooperate with the investigation.
+In November 2025, the French government moved to suspend the online platform of Shein until Shein could prove to authorities that it complies with local laws and regulations.

 Childlike sex dolls

-On November 2025, French consumer watchdog reported authorities of the company selling online, sex dolls that have a childlike appearance.
-It was described as "little doubt as to the child pornography nature of the content.".
+In November 2025, France's consumer watchdog reported that the company was selling sex dolls with a childlike appearance.
+They claimed there was "little doubt as to the child pornography nature of the content".
 Following media reports and protests in Paris, Shein banned the sale of sex dolls after French authorities threatened to shut down the site over its sale of sex dolls with child-like features.
 France announced it began proceedings to suspend the company's online website.
 This came an hour after Shein opened its first physical shop in the world on the sixth floor of Paris department store BHV.
+In February 2026, the European Commission opened a formal investigation into Shein over the issue.